The following Corporation Tax guidance note Produced by Tolley provides comprehensive and up to date tax information covering:

-When a company’s debits on its non-trading loan relationships and derivative contracts in an accounting period exceed the credits on its non-trading loan relationships and derivative contracts in the same period (the deficit period), the surplus is a special category of loss which is known as a non-trading deficit (NTD).
+When a company’s debits on its non-trading loan relationships and derivative contracts in an accounting period exceed the credits on its non-trading loan relationships and derivative contracts in the same period (the deficit period), the surplus is a special category of loss which is known as an NTD.

 This guidance note considers how companies can utilise their NTDs.